-The link Stats display will vary to reflect the WAN module installed for that link.
+The link Stats display will vary to reflect the WAN module installed in this router.
 The display screen below shows the statistic elements common to all types of module.
 The XX'd areas under Interface State indicate where the variable statistics will go.
 Displays particular to each module type are listed on following pages.